 Brussels, Belgium; Modern art and emerging creative energy

-Photographer: unknown / cntraveler
+Photographer: unknown / craveler

-Crete, Greece; Food, nature and authentic lifestyle
+Crete, Greece; Food, nature and autheic lifestyle

 “Crete”, the largest Greek island in 2026, has been awarded the title of “Europe’s top gastronomy region”; A choice that is rooted in the healthy diet and old traditions of this island.
-Cretan cuisine is based on simplicity, local ingredients and a deep connection with nature.
-The opening of a series of new hotels with a focus on high-end dining experiences reinforces Crete’s position as a leading contemporary tourism destination.
+Cretan cuisine is based on simplicity, local ingredies and a deep connection with nature.
+The opening of a series of new hotels with a focus on high-end dining experiences reinforces Crete’s position as a leading coemporary tourism destination.
 The addition of the new airport has made the island easier to access.

-Photographer: unknown / cntraveler
+Photographer: unknown / craveler

 Frankfurt, Germany; Design, art and culture